Kilsfjord Church

-Kilsfjord Church (Kilsfjord kyrkje) is a parish church of the Church of Norway in the municipality of Volda in Møre og Romsdal county, Norway.
+Kilsfjord Church (Kilsfjord kyrkje) is a parish church of the Church of Norway in Volda Municipality in Møre og Romsdal county, Norway.
 It is located in the village of Straumshamn, at the southern end of the Kilsfjorden.
 It is the church for the Kilsfjord parish which is part of the Søre Sunnmøre prosti (deanery) in the Diocese of Møre.
-The concrete church was built in a rectangular "modern" design in 1974 using plans drawn up by the architect Alf Apalseth.
+The concrete church was built in a rectangular "modern" design in 1974 using plans drawn up by the architect Alf Apelseth.
 The church seats about 200 people.

 History

-The church in Straumshamn was established in 1974 when the church was built.
+The church in Straumshamn was established in 1974.
 The concrete church was designed by Alf Apelseth.
 The church has a rectangular design meaning that the nave and chancel areas are both in the same room.
-The church has striking similarities to Nordsida Church in Stryn, which was designed by the same architect and was consecrated the year before.
+The church has striking similarities to Nordsida Church in Stryn Municipality, which was designed by the same architect and was consecrated the year before.
 This church was consecrated on 28 April 1974.